MauroCE/PersonalWebsite/content/tutorials/normalizing_flows/_index.md

 ---

 In this course, you will learn what normalizing flows are, how to code them and you'll learn about the most recent advancements in the field.

+- Chapter 1 - [Building an Intuition](/tutorials/normalizing_flows/01-set-up) aims at building an intuition around how Normalizing Flows work via the simplest example: shifting and scaling a Gaussian distribution.